datarightsngo/datarights.ngo/content/cases/wireless-exception.md

   which made wireless communications subject to exemptions.
 Data Rights members participated in the case.
-Introduction: This challenge at the French Constitutional Council put an end to an extensive loophole which, since 1991, had been exempting wireless communications surveillance of legal safeguards.
+Introduction: This challenge at the French Constitutional Council put an end to the loophole which, since 1991, had been exempting all wireless communications surveillance of legal safeguards.
 Data Rights members participated in writing and leading the case.
 drngoParentUrl: /cases/
 ---
 ## Priority preliminary ruling request (QPC) on wireless communications surveillance to the French Council of State